awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 For `ssl_ca`, specify an SSL certificate\.
 To download an SSL certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

-This code connects to a MySQL DB instance\.
+This code connects to a MariaDB or MySQL DB instance\.

 Before running this code, install Connector/Python by following the instructions in [ Connector/Python Installation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) in the MySQL documentation\.